fankto/EchoQuest/README.md

 - **Question Answering**: Custom LLM-based system

 ## Prerequisites
-Before installing the Interview Management System, ensure you have the following:
+Before installing EchoQuest, ensure you have the following:

 * Docker and Docker Compose installed on your system
 * A GPU with at least 10GB VRAM